jaapell/Portfolio/README.md

 ## Professional Highlights
 ### Experience
 Data Scientist - Health Systems Specialist @ United States Department of Veterans Affairs
+- Headed biostatistics team in the transition from VistA application reporting to Cerner EHR.
 - Developed and maintained algorithms for determining relative risk of post-operative mortality and morbidity events in VA operating rooms.
 Report used to suggest patient fitness for any recommended surgical intervention.
 - Developed and maintained algorithms for assessing surgeon and department-level risk of post-operative mortality and morbidity events.
 Report used to determine necessity of educational intervention by clinical regulators.
 - Developed and maintained regular reporting pipelines for Executive and Legislative branch leadership.